extension-js/extension.js/programs/develop/README.md

 ## Related files in this folder

-- `webpack/webpack-config.ts`: Assembles the plugin stack and shared configuration.
+- `rspack-config.ts`: Assembles the plugin stack and shared configuration.
 - `dev-server/`: Local development server wiring and reload orchestration.
-- `webpack/webpack-types.ts`: Common types for the plugin stack.
+- `types.ts`: Common types for the plugin stack.

 ## License